NexGenCloud/hyperstack-sdk-python/docs/AssigningMemberRoleApi.md

 Remove RBAC Role From User

 Removes an RBAC role from a user within your organization, revoking the resource permissions they had access to.
 Provide the user ID in the path.
-For additional information, [click here](https://infrahub-doc.nexgencloud.com/docs/api-reference/auth-resources/rbac/manage-member-roles/revoke-rbac-role).
+For additional information, [click here](https://docs.hyperstack.cloud/docs/api-reference/auth-resources/rbac/manage-member-roles/revoke-rbac-role).

 ### Example

 * Api Key Authentication (apiKey):
-* Api Key Authentication (accessToken):

 ```python
 import hyperstack